Ways to Give

 Planned giving offers:

 - The satisfaction of making a difference.
-You can be honored during your lifetime for what you’ve done for the future of the College.
+You can be honored during your lifetime for what you’ve done for the future of The University.
 Click Here to see a list of our Curtis Society members.

 - Substantial tax advantages.
 The total income, estate, and capital gains tax savings and the probate expense savings can come close to the amount transferred.
 And, depending on the arrangement of your gift, you can receive income for life.